dr-robert-li/image-quality-assessment/README.md

         --image-dir /path/to/images
     ```

-Note: `tensorflow-macos` provides the base TensorFlow for ARM64, and `tensorflow-metal` enables GPU acceleration via Apple's Metal framework.
+Note: TensorFlow 2.16+ includes native Apple Silicon support with Metal GPU acceleration built-in.

 ## Predict
-In order to run predictions on an image or batch of images you can run the prediction script
+In order to run predictions on an image or batch of images you can run the prediction script.

+### Using Docker
 1. Single image file
     ```bash
     ./predict  \